A Corby paper manufacturer has been fined for safety failings after a worker was killed when racking collapsed and heavy boxes landed on top of her.

 In particular, the racking that collapsed had been in a poor condition with important locking pins missing.

-Northampton Crown Court heard on Wednesday (13 February) that Mrs Todorovic had been standing next to the racking as a forklift truck was being used to lift down pallets of boxes.
+Northampton Crown Court heard today (Wednesday February 13) that Mrs Todorovic had been standing next to the racking as a forklift truck was being used to lift down pallets of boxes.

 Several boxes of till rolls fell on top of her, partially burying her underneath, and she died shortly afterwards after sustaining multiple injuries.